-The Fund's terms and conditions provide for the subscriptions and redemptions of units on a daily basis and it is, therefore, exposed to the liquidity risk of meeting the Unitholders' redemptions at any time.
+The Fund's terms and conditions provide for the subscriptions and redemptions of units twice a week and it is, therefore, exposed to the liquidity risk of meeting the Unitholders' redemptions at any time.

 The Fund Manager monitors the liquidity requirements on a regular basis and seeks to ensure that sufficient funds are available to meet any commitments as they arise.